allan-bonadio/squishy_electron_4/bugs.md

 - multiple threads.
 Break up wave into segments, with borders; one seg per thread.
 And way of each thread claiming the border and moving it in or out depending.
-Matrix of atoms.

 - I think it doesn't conserve energy - gotta check this out.
 I'm pretty certain it doesn't.
 But now I have FFTs to measure it at least.
+If you think about it, pushing up the potential will certainly increase energy.

 - RK4?

-- for Well contimuum, need start and end to be nailed to zero, and N-1 points between.
+√- for Well contimuum, need start and end to be nailed to zero, and N-1 points between.

 ## Docs